How do I book an inspection for a property?

 When can I sign the lease and how do I pay the initial rent and bond?

 We generally do sign-ups at our office by appointment, or at the property itself.
-The bond will need to be transferred to Fresh Estate Agents Property Management Trust Account and be cleared funds.
-The first two weeks rent can also be paid directly into our trust account and again must be cleared funds prior to signing the lease and handing over of keys.
+The bond will need to be paid online via an email that will be sent once you are set up in the system.
+The first two weeks rent will need to be paid directly into our trust account and again must be cleared funds prior to signing the lease and handing over of keys.

 When do I receive keys to the property?

 Keys will be given to you at the property on the day the tenancy begins.
 We will need to see the rent cleared in our account prior to this time – don’t forget that cheques and BPay transfers may take a few days to clear.
 You will be given one full set of keys to the property; you’re welcome to have further sets cut at your own expense but please note that all keys must be returned at the end of the tenancy.
 If you wish to change the locks on the premises, you may do so at your own cost as long as you have first obtained written consent from Fresh Estate Agents and a copy of the new set is provided within 24 hours.
 In the event that you have misplaced your keys, or locked yourself out of the property you will be responsible for this cost.